Spartan30/job_posting_api/README.md

 ***Environment Setup***
-API uses node framework and npm for package management, they can be downloaded at this link: https://nodejs.org/en/download/ Once downloaded please run to install node and npm Once installed, open a command line (as administrator), and go to the root of the project folder and execute: npm install Once the dependencies have finished installing, the below commands (under ***Scripts***) can be used to build, run, and test the API
+API uses node framework and npm for package management, they can be downloaded at this link: https://nodejs.org/en/download/ Once downloaded please run to install node and npm Once installed, open a command line (as administrator), and go to the root of the project folder and execute the following commands: npm install npm install -g ts-node

+Once the dependencies have finished installing, the below commands (under ***Scripts***) can be used to build, run, and test the API

 ***Scripts***